Lucrezia d'Este (1535–1598)

 Lucrezia d'Este (16 December 1535 – 12 February 1598) was an Italian noblewoman.
-By birth she was a member of the House of Este, and by marriage to Francesco Maria II della Rovere, Duke of Urbino she was Duchess consort of Urbino and Sora, and Lady consort of Pesaro, Senigallia, Fossombrone and Gubbio.
+By birth she was a member of the House of Este, and by marriage to Francesco Maria II della Rovere, Duke of Urbino, she was Duchess consort of Urbino and Sora, and Lady consort of Pesaro, Senigallia, Fossombrone and Gubbio.

 She was one of the most educated women of her time, and a notable patron of scientists and poets.
 The negotiations she initiated with the Holy See preserved the sovereign status and titles of the Duchy of Modena and Reggio for the House of Este.

 Life

 Early years

-Born in Ferrara on 16 December 1535, Lucrezia was the third child and second daughter of Ercole II d'Este, Duke of Ferrara and Renée of France, Duchess of Chartres, Countess of Gisors and Lady of Montargis.
-Her paternal grandparents were Alfonso I d'Este, Duke of Ferrara and the famous Lucrezia Borgia, daughter of Pope Alexander VI; her maternal grandparents were King Louis XII of France and Anne, Duchess of Brittany.
+Born in Ferrara on 16 December 1535, Lucrezia was the third child and second daughter of Ercole II d'Este, Duke of Ferrara, and Renée of France, Duchess of Chartres, Countess of Gisors and Lady of Montargis.
+Her paternal grandparents were Alfonso I d'Este, Duke of Ferrara, and the famous Lucrezia Borgia, daughter of Pope Alexander VI; her maternal grandparents were King Louis XII of France and Anne, Duchess of Brittany.
 Lucrezia was named after her paternal grandmother.

 Thanks to the efforts of her mother Renée, who invited talented teachers to the Ferrarese court, Lucrezia and her sisters, Anna and Eleonora, received an excellent education.
 The princesses studied ancient and modern languages, classical literature, philosophy and poetry, as well as music and vocals.
 Lucrezia's teachers were the humanists Olympia Fulvia Morata, Franciscus Portus, Aonio Paleario and Bartolomeo Ricci.
 She was fond of theatre, and was a patron of scientists and poets.
 This included the philosopher Franciscus Patricius and the poet Torquato Tasso, who dedicated the poem O figlie di Renata (O daughters of Renata) to Lucrezia and her younger sister Eleonora.

 Lucrezia's life changed shortly after the death of her father in 1559, when her mother returned to her homeland.
 The princess loved court ceremonies, and gossip about her behaviour soon started to spread.
-She entered into an affair with the Captain of the Ducal Guard, Count Ercole Contrari, a relationship which continued after her marriage.
-However, this did not affect Lucrezia's determination to make her own choices, and after some time she entered into a new love affair with Count Luigi Montecuccoli.
+She entered into an affair with the captain of the Ducal Guard, Count Ercole Contrari, a relationship which continued after her marriage.